-But the yummiest part could just be the Charred Lemon Chimichurri that I’m serving up alongside that glorious pork tenderloin…
+But the yummiest part of this dish could just be the charred lemon chimichurri that I’m serving up alongside…

 This Charred Lemon Chimichurri is very similar to my favorite Cuban Mojo Sauce, with a few differences:

 - This chimichurri is without all the heat of my mojo sauce.
 There are no spicy notes going on here.